giantswarm/docs/src/content/getting-started/sharing-secrets/index.md

 A lovely feature about `age` is the possibility to encrypt messages using the public key(s) associated with a GitHub profile.

 If `age` is your tool of choice for sharing secrets with us, ask your Account Engineer for their GitHub username, run a command such as
-`curl https://github.com/AE_USERNAME.keys | age -R - my_secret.txt > my_secret.txt.age` in your shell and share the `.age` file with your Account Engineer.
+`curl https://github.com/AE_USERNAME.keys | age --recipients-file - my_secret.txt > my_secret.txt.age` in your shell and share the `.age` file with your Account Engineer.